mariomulansky/PySpike/Readme.rst

     avrg_isi = avrg_profile.avrg()

-to obtain the final, scalar average ISI distance of the whole set (see also "Computing multi-variate distance" below).
+to obtain the final, scalar average ISI distance of the whole set (see also "Computing multivariate distance" below).

 SPIKE-distance
 ..............

-To computation for the spike distance you use the function :code:`spike_profile` instead of :code:`isi_profile` above.
+To compute for the spike distance you use the function :code:`spike_profile` instead of :code:`isi_profile` above.
 But the general approach is very similar:

 .. code:: python